About Us

 STATEMENT ON AESTHETICS

-Here at MORIA, we are thinking about diverse representation in media, gaming, anime, social media, self reflection and self love, artificial intelligence, lavender and Earl Grey tea boba recipes, making things from home, National Security, TikTok, Encanto, videos of cats chirping at birds, travel destinations, Pokémon, rewatching old shows, silly uquizzes, Neville Goddard’s law of attraction and manifestation, becoming evil, how to help the people of Ukraine, why grandma’s food is better, Euphoria season 3, cartoon reboots, George Lopez, Elden Ring, Communism, Hasan Piker, the Queen of England’s recent health decline, Roblox, gallows humor, and shifting realities.
+Here at MORIA, we are thinking about diverse representation in media, gaming, anime, social media, self reflection and self love, artificial intelligence, lavender and Earl Grey tea boba recipes, making things from home, National Security, TikTok, Encanto, videos of cats chirping at birds, travel destinations, Pokémon, rewatching old shows, silly uquizzes, Neville Goddard’s law of attraction and manifestation, becoming evil, how to help the people of Gaza and Sudan, why grandma’s food is better, Euphoria season 3, cartoon reboots, George Lopez, Elden Ring, Communism, Hasan Piker, Roblox, gallows humor, and shifting realities.

 Good examples of the type of poems we’re looking for: